hzk2021/OnlyPlants/README.md

 Rainforest deforestation is a major concern that causes trees to be cut down to provide more land.
 This activity has a global impact, affecting oxygen and carbon levels.
 Annually, rainforests like the Amazon suffer a loss of approximately 3-6 billion trees.
 This calls for communities worldwide to take initiative by proactively engaging in sustainability endeavours.
 Hence the birth of OnlyPlants.

 ## Prerequisites (speech to text)
+1. An unrestrictive AWS account
+2. Properly provisioned AWS resources (see below)
-1. Turn on Online Speech Recognition in OS
+3. Turn on Online Speech Recognition in OS
 -- Under Settings > Privacy > Speech, turn on Online Speech Recognition
-2. Have Google Speech Services installed in the emulator device -- Use a emulator with Play Store enabled E.g.: Pixel 2 -- Install Speech Services by Google
+4. Have Google Speech Services installed in the emulator device -- Use a emulator with Play Store enabled E.g.: Pixel 2 -- Install Speech Services by Google

+## Instruction (Plant Identifier, Wiki & Language Translation)
+- Unzip and run the AWS CDK script in the ECP-CDK folder to provision all neccessary infrastructure by code
+- Run Kotlin app

 ## Built Using
 <div style="display: flex; align-items:center; column-gap: 5px;">